 This column indicates the measures that will normally be offered to users.
-Other measures and units may be disseminated if requested by users.
+Other measures and units may be disseminated, if requested by users.

-According to users needs the tables may be based on journey related variables (information from A2 data sets) or on goods related operations (information from A3 data sets) (see Council Regulation (EC) 1172/98).
-Movements would therefore be labelled either as number of journeys or number of basic transport operations.
+According to users' needs, the tables may be based on journey related variables (information from A2 data sets) or on goods related operations (information from A3 data sets) (see Regulation (EU) 70/2012).
+Movements would therefore be labelled either as number of journeys or as number of basic transport operations.
 Transit movements would be labelled as such.